In the Land of Plenty

-This time, I was also tasting all the other things growing alongside the dirt road that ran the length of Torrevento Winery’s farm, which like many others here in Puglia, the heel of the boot of southern Italy, grew an abundance of other produce in addition to the grapes.
+This time, I was also tasting all the other things growing alongside the dirt road that ran the length of Torrevento Winery’s farm, which like many others here in Puglia, the heel of the boot of southern Italy, grew an abundance of produce in addition to the grapes.

 I reach for an olive off an olive tree.
 I learn very quickly that there are olives meant for eating, and then there are olives grown for oil.

 Bitter!
 Olives grown for their oil are the epitome of bitter.
 I spit.
-I nibble on dark greens in low rows to absorb the poison.
+I nibble on the dark greens in low rows to absorb the poison.
 I study the leaves.
 Was it arugula?